N0-0NE-Dev/NoFasel/README.md

 Go to [releases](https://github.com/N0-0NE-Dev/no-fasel/releases) page and download the latest release.

 Note: The playstore might flag the app as "unsafe", eventhough No Fasel connects to no external servers.
-No Fasel only ever connects to GitHub to grab the [latest](https://github.com/N0-0NE-Dev/no-fasel-scrapers/tree/main/output) content files, imgur or imgpile to load the content posters and to fasel to get HLS sources.
-So, please choose install anyway when prompted.
+No Fasel only ever connects to GitHub to grab the [latest](https://github.com/N0-0NE-Dev/no-fasel-scrapers/tree/main/output) content files, imgur or imgpile to load the content posters and to fasel or akwam to get the HLS sources.
+So, choose install anyway when prompted.
 You can also check the VirusTotal report [here](https://www.virustotal.com/gui/file/47db01d2ed0aaf16812474aafa754e553dc7423e2b0bd3f0676cf9d9bf066fd6/behavior).

 ## Building Instructions